Baptiste (TV series)

-Baptiste is a British TV drama starring Tchéky Karyo as Julien Baptiste, a character that originated in the series The Missing.
+Baptiste is a British television drama series starring Tchéky Karyo as Julien Baptiste, a character that originated in the series The Missing.
 The spinoff is produced by Two Brothers Pictures and distributed worldwide by their parent company All3Media.
 The first series, set in Amsterdam, was broadcast on BBC One starting in February 2019 and is written by Harry and Jack Williams, who also wrote The Missing.
 In the United States, it was broadcast by PBS on its series Masterpiece beginning on 12 April 2020.
 A second series, set in Budapest, began on BBC One on 18 July 2021.

 Synopsis of first series

 The show uses one of the central characters from the TV series, The Missing, the detective Julien Baptiste, played by Tchéky Karyo.
-Baptiste's wife and daughter are played by the same actors from The Missing, otherwise, all other characters and actors starring in the programme are new.
+Baptiste's wife and daughter are played by the same actors from The Missing; otherwise, all other characters and actors starring in the programme are new.

 After having an operation on his brain tumour, Julien Baptiste claims he is not the man he once was.
 His former boss persuades him to help the Dutch Police look for a missing 15-year-old enslaved sex worker in Amsterdam.
 While looking, he meets Edward Stratton, the uncle of the missing girl.
 All is not as it seems with Edward and the show also introduces Kim Vogel, who has a criminal history and Constantin, a Romanian national who is seen murdering and dismembering a victim at the start of the programme.